Penile Cancer Signs and Symptoms

 - Swollen lymph nodes in the groin

-Men who are experiencing symptoms of penile cancer can request an appointment at Moffitt Cancer Center.
-Our Urologic Oncology Program comprises a wide range of medical specialists, including oncologists, radiation therapists, surgeons, reproductive health specialists and social workers who focus exclusively on penile cancer cases.
+Moffitt Cancer Center’s Urologic Oncology Program comprises a wide range of medical specialists, including oncologists, radiation therapists, surgeons, reproductive health specialists and social workers who focus exclusively on penile cancer cases.
 Together, they diagnose patients with penile cancer using advanced technologies and develop comprehensive, individualized treatment plans.
 Penile cancer is often treated with surgery, radiation therapy and chemotherapy.
 At Moffitt Cancer Center, we also have a robust clinical trials program, which has earned us the status of a National Cancer Institute-designated Comprehensive Cancer Center.

-If you’re experiencing penile cancer symptoms and would like to discuss them with one of our oncologists, call 1-888-663-3488 or submit a new patient registration form online.
-Florida’s top cancer hospital is changing the model, and we provide our patients with cancer expertise within one day.
+If you’re experiencing penile cancer symptoms and would like to discuss them with one of our oncologists, call Moffitt at 1-888-663-3488 or complete a new patient registration form online.
+Florida’s top cancer hospital is changing the model, and we provide our patients with cancer expertise as soon as possible.